babelouest/glewlwyd/docs/OAUTH2.md

 ### Secret key

 Private key file used to sign if the selected algorithm is `RSA` or `ECDSA`.
-Must be an X509 PEM file.
+Must be a PEM format file.
 Shared secret if the selected algorithm is `SHA`.

 ### Public key

-Public certificate file used to validate access tokens if the selected algorithm is `RSA` or `ECDSA`.
-Must be an X509 PEM file.
+Public key file used to validate access tokens if the selected algorithm is `RSA` or `ECDSA`.
+Must be a PEM format file.

 ### Access token duration (seconds)